mpetazzoni/sseclient/README.rst

         return requests.get(url, stream=True, headers=headers)

     def with_httpx(url, headers):
-        import httpx
+        """Get a streaming response for the given event feed using httpx.""" import httpx
-        with httpx.stream("GET", url, headers=headers) as s:
+        with httpx.stream('GET', url, headers=headers) as s:
+            # Note: 'yield from' is Python >= 3.3.
+Use for/yield instead if you
+            # are using an earlier version.
             yield from s.iter_bytes()